vercel-solutions/cache-comp-fallback-test/README.md

   - uses `generateStaticParams` with `[{lang: "en"}]`
   - top-level navigation
 - 2 child routes `/demo1` and `/demo2`, each with their own `layout.tsx`
+  - layouts have left-nav for child routes
   - each has a post listing page
   - each has two child routes for post detail `/fast[postId]` and `slow[postId]`
     - each uses `generateStaticParams` with `[{postId: "1"}]`
-  - each has left-nav for child routes

 ## Exhibit A